 ResetableCounterViaComposition Counter

-With the exception of reset(), every method in ResetableCounterViaComposition is implemented by invoking the corresponding method on its instance variable c.
+With the exception of reset(), every method in ResetableCounterViaComposition is implemented by invoking the same-named method on its instance variable c.
 Thus, even though each such method is "trivial" to implement, the fact remains that we have to supply the code for it.

 If, instead of viewing a reset-able counter as an object that contains a (plain) counter object as one of its components, we view it as a special kind of counter object, we obtain a more elegant result.
-The idea of an object of a class B being a special kind of object of another class A is supported in Java (and other object-oriented languages) by the mechanism of inheritance, or subclassing, or extension.
-Here we would define B to inherit from (or be a subclass of, or extend) A. Using this mechanism, we extend Counter to arrive at a subclass modeling a reset-able counter:
+The idea that every object of class B is a special kind of object of another class A is supported in Java (and other object-oriented languages) by the mechanism of inheritance, or subclassing, or extension.
+Here we would want to define B to be a subclass (or child class) of A. Using this mechanism, we extend Counter —note the use of the extends keyword in the class heading— to obtain a subclass ResetableCounter modeling a reset-able counter:

 public class ResetableCounter extends Counter {

-private int initVal; // initial value
+private int initVal; // initial count value

 public ResetableCounter(int initCntrVal) {

-super(initCntrVal); // calls constructor of the superclass
+super(initCntrVal); // calls parent class's constructor

-initVal = initCntrVal;
+this.initVal = initCntrVal;

 }

-public ResetableCounter() { this(0); } // call to other constructor
+public ResetableCounter() { this(0); } // calls other constructor

 /**